ms609/TreeTools/README.md

 aiming for efficient and robust implementations of functions, typically applied to unweighted trees (i.e. those without edge lengths).

-This is a pre-release; some minor functionality may change in version 1.0, due in mid-2020.

 # Installation

 Install and load the library from CRAN as follows: